 Ear/Nose Plugs and Goggles

-MudRunGuide Goggles & Ear Plug Recommendation – If you end up deciding to toss on a pair of goggles before the mud pit, you can try the Speedo Vanquisher 2.0 Plus Mirrored Goggle.
+MudRunGuide Goggles & Ear Plug Recommendation – For all-round wear on the course, check out the Ryders Face GX (see above for our discount)- a crossover of goggles and with a gasket to keep the mud & dirt out of your eyes for all but total immersion in mud/water.
+If you end up deciding to toss on a pair of goggles before the mud pit, you can try the Speedo Vanquisher 2.0 Plus Mirrored Goggle.
 For ear plugs, these should last you a few races: Hearos Ultimate Softness Foam Ear Plugs (Please note that if you wear ear plugs you still need to be able to hear people on course for your own safety – use at your own risk!)

 This one is pretty simple – if you don’t drink on the course, you aren’t going to survive.
 Ok, that might be a bit extreme – but you won’t have your best performance, and you sure won’t have fun!